 Turn-ons vary according to gender and orientation.
 The male and female view of what is erotic are very different.
-An erotically responsive person may not understand that others are not always be as interested in fantasies.
+An erotically responsive person may not understand that others are not necessarily interested in fantasies.
 Even men who are highly responsive are not necessarily interested in erotic concepts, fantasies and portrayals.
 Some men’s fantasies can definitely be shared.
 Women can also suggest activities that they enjoy with a lover.
 We each have the right to privacy.
 It’s a personal decision.
 Many people don’t want to share fantasies.

 There is a difference between a man’s responsiveness and his enjoyment of erotic turn-ons.
 The vast majority of men focus purely on opportunities for intercourse.
 Other men (often the more educated) enjoy fantasies, masturbation alone and foreplay activities with a lover.
 A man with a creative imagination can obtain release through masturbation alone.
-He may also want to spend longer enjoying sexual pleasuring.
-This impacts his lover who may not always want to engage in extended sex play.
+He may also want to spend longer enjoying sexual pleasuring with a lover.
+This impacts on his lover.
+Women do not always want to engage in extended sex play.